Logo

 13. Stand where once stood

-A curious mountain range.
+A temporary mountain range.

 As if named for benefactor strange